Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

-By having a good sleep, they are fresh and not tired.
-Additionally, a fresh mind helps them stay alert and gives them the energy that is needed to do some work.
+By having a good sleep, they are not only fresh and not tired.
+A fresh mind helps them be alert and give them the energy that is needed to do some work.

 Good sleep helps in reducing stress and increases mental wellbeing.

-You can get more information on this from our article How-To HELP & EASE stress in your teenager and How to influence your teenager’s mental well-being.
+You can get more information on this from our article stress and mental wellbeing.